ngs1810/CP-ddMZ/README.md

 - Hard-Filter:The variants are filtered based on prediction scores respective to type of SV

 *The scripts attached are labeled with name of variant caller, and the order of the script.
 For variant calling steps, the scripts are labelled with 0 and post variant calling will be labeled as 1 and so on.
+Both CNVnator and RetroSeq-based variants undergo same post-variant caliing process, therefore only one of each script is attached here to avoid repetitions*

 ## 3.0 Somatic Variant Findings
 - 3.1 Mutect2